Sifasi 10000 IU Human Chorionic Gonadotropin Injection for Ovulation

 by | May 17, 2019 | HCG | 0 comments

 Sifasi 10000 IU is an injection that helps assist the normal development of an egg in the woman’s ovary.
 The primary constituent of Sifasi is Human Chorionic Gonadotropin (HCG), a protein hormone produced by the placenta that is released immediately after implantation of a fertilized egg and is needed for sustaining a pregnancy.
 Doctors prescribe it to stimulate the release of an egg during ovulation and to treat infertility in women.
-HCG works by maintaining the high levels of progesterone, which is crucial for the success of the pregnancy.
+HCG works by maintaining high levels of progesterone, which is crucial for the success of the pregnancy.

-What is Sifasi and What it Does?
+What is Sifasi and What Does it Do?

-Best time to take HCG
+The best time to take HCG

 Sifasi is injected once there is a mature egg follicle in the ovary.
 Your doctor or your health care provider will give you a specific time to take the injection.
 It is crucial to tell your doctor if you do not receive the medicine on time in case of any dose adjustments.
-If you are having sex or intrauterine insemination, the egg will release 36 hours later, so consider the day of injection and two days following it as your critical days.
+If you are having sex or intrauterine insemination, the egg will be released 36 hours later, so consider the day of injection and the two days following it as your critical days.

 A Pregnancy Test is Necessary